-- 10. Drip edges are not required, but strongly recommended for flashings around the outside perimeter of a building, to protect wall finishes.
-All flashings must be hemmed, and must extend at least 12 mm (1/2") from the vertical face.

-- 11. Where a parapet intersects with a wall, water must be directed to the outer surface of the wall by flashing the union with

-- 1. membrane flashing

-- 2. membrane gussets at the corners

-- 3. a metal saddle assembly

-- 12. All finished edges must be hemmed.

-- 13. Gum edged flashings must be approved by a written Variance from the RoofStar Guarantee Program.
+- 10. Drip edges are not required, but strongly recommended for flashings around the outside perimeter of a building, in order to protect wall finishes, and when drip edges are used they must extend at least 12 mm (1/2") from the vertical face. - 11.
+All flashings, regardless of their profile or application, must be hemmed. - 12.
+Where a parapet intersects with a wall, water must be directed to the outer surface of the wall by flashing the union with - 1. membrane flashing - 2. membrane gussets at the corners - 3. a metal saddle assembly - 13.
+Gum edged flashings must be approved by a written Variance from the RoofStar Guarantee Program.